BloomTech-Labs/yelp-dataset-challenge-2-ds/db_api/README.md

 > Change default save location by modifying the filename attribute in line referenced above.  **filename=<insert_filename_here>**

+## Deploying

+Deploy only this subfolder.
+If part of a larger repository, use the following:

+> git subtree push --prefix db_api heroku master

 #### Special Thanks

 It can be hard to get eyes on a project to guide it's feature development.
 I want to give special thanks to the data scientists who took a minute to walk through pain points and features they'd like to see.
 Got most of it in.